metallicatony/CRUDUsingHibernate/README.md

 CRUDHibernate
 =============

-A simple project to perform CRUD operations using Java, Hibernate, Maven, Oracle and Log4j
+This project illustrates CRUD operations using Java, Hibernate, Maven, Oracle and Log4j